nullmonk/Shipyard/README.md

 shipyard export v9.4
 ```

-CodePatches will be included in the release patch
+CodePatches and Variables will be included in the release patch file.

+### Building the Package

+See [Building](./docs/Building.md) for more details.

 ## Examples
 Not many examples of repositories managed with Shipyard are open source, but [free-da](https://github.com/micahjmartin/free-da) is one that makes exclusive use of